ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 /apps/services/cryosparc/ycrc_get_cryosparc_port.sh
 ```

 Due to security constraints, we must handle these requests manually, but we have streamlined the process so we can respond promptly, after which you will be notified by an automated email.

+### New installations
+Use the port number you have obtained when [installing cryosparc](#install).

+### Existing installations (changing your current port)

-This port number is to be used while [installing cryosparc](/clusters-at-yale/guides/cryosparc/#install) ; alternatively, if you have already have a cryosparc installation, please use the following steps to update the cryosparc port:
+If you have already have a cryosparc installation, please use the following steps to update the cryosparc port:

 1. Cancel any existing cryosparc jobs.
 You may first want to let finish (or terminate) any analysis jobs currently running in cryosparc.